wyfo/apischema/docs/benchmark.md

 apischema | `0.14.0` |  | 29.5μs
 pydantic | `1.7.3` | 1.6x slower | 48.0μs

-Benchmarks were run with Python 3.8 (*CPython*) and the package versions listed above installed via *pypi* on *macOs* 10.15.7
+Benchmarks were run with Python 3.8 (*CPython*) and the package versions listed above installed via *pypi* on *macOs* 11.2

 !!! note
     A few precisions have to be written about these results:

-    - *pydantic* version executed is not *Cythonised*; by the way, even with *Cython*, *apischema* is still faster than *pydantic*
-    - *apischema* is optimized enough to not have a real performance improvement using *Pypy* instead of *CPython*
+    - *pydantic* uses *Cython* to optimize its performance but *apischema* is still a lot faster.
     - *pydantic* benchmark is biased by the implementation of `datetime` parsing for *cattrs* (see [this post](https://stefan.sofa-rockers.org/2020/05/29/attrs-dataclasses-pydantic/) about it); in fact, if *cattrs* use a decently fast implementation, like the standard `datetime.fromisoformat`, *cattrs* becomes 3 times faster than *pydantic*, even faster than *apischema*.
 Of course, you don't get the same features, like complete error handling, aggregate fields, etc. In fact, performance difference between *apischema* and *cattrs* comes mostly of error handling (*cattrs* doesn't catch errors to gather them) and the gap between them is a lot reduced when playing benchmark only on valid cases.
-    - Pydantic benchmark mixes valid with invalid data (around 50/50) — in real use, I hope your APIs receive less than 50% bad request.
+    - *pydantic* benchmark mixes valid with invalid data (around 50/50), which doesn't correspond to real case.
 It means that error handling is very (too much?) important in this benchmark, and libraries like *cattrs* which raise and end simply at the first error encountered have a big advantage.

 ## FAQ